mdesjardins/linkedin-v2/README.md

 ## WARNING: DANGER WILL ROBINSON

 This is very much a work in progress.
-Currently only the shares/social stream and organization related endpoints have been verified to work.
+Currently only the shares/social stream, organization, and media upload related endpoints have been verified to work.
 Having said that, those endpoints are using this gem in a production application, so they're reliable enough. :)

 Many endpoints still need to be written, and as I don't have the requisite partner status w/ LinkedIn, I can't develop against the jobs API.
 Many of the specs still